WHERE THE LIVING'S EASY

 If you’re a bottomless pit, then we won't judge if you want to keep eating and drinking your way along Fish Lane or through South Bank.
 Stop in for a tipple at micro-brewery The Charming Squire, a classy cocktail within the heritage-listed walls of Little Big House or rooftop views at Soleil Pool Bar.
 Still hungry?
 Head to Little Stanley Street for international cuisine or River Quay for river view dining.

 Step up the beat and seek out live music around Brisbane.
-Not only a destination for many touring artists, Brisbane breeds excellent local bands and musicians.
+Not only a destination for many touring artists, but Brisbane also breeds excellent local bands and musicians.
 Here’s your guide to venues big and small, sweaty and intimate, DIY and otherwise in Brisbane.

 While you’re in South Bank, see if the pop-up Flowstate, a unique open-air pavilion and creative space, has anything on.
 The space is hosting a curated program of live performances and gallery-style exhibitions throughout 2018.